INSPIRE. CONNECT. INNOVATE. SCALE.

 of chemicals produced worldwide are used for textiles, many of which are then dumped into the environment

-estimated growth in the synthetic leather industry globally in the next five years
+estimated growth in the animal-free leather industry globally in the next five years

 land animals are slaughtered, plucked, or sheared every year for the materials industry